 That’s when God reminds me of the agreement we share:

 “Just show up.”

-He’s been telling me this the past seven years: Just show up.
-When I feel too shy or too afraid or too lazy, he says if I’ll just show up, he’ll show up, too.
-And he will do the heavy lifting once we get there.
+God has been telling me this the past seven years: Just show up.
+When I feel too shy or too afraid or too lazy, God says if I’ll just show up, God will show up, too.
+And God will do the heavy lifting once we get there.

 So I get in my car.
 One more time.
 And I go.
 Just this time, I’ll do it again.